 Today, OCR technology provides higher than 99% accuracy with typed characters in high-quality images.
 However, the diversity in human writing types, spacing differences, and irregularities of handwriting causes less accurate character recognition, as you can see in the featured image.
 Thus, tools that read handwriting cannot provide the same degree of accuracy that OCR systems offer on typed characters.

-However, thanks to the active research on this field, handwriting recognition improves its accuracy by introducing highly sophisticated algorithms designed to solve this problem.
+However, thanks to the active research in this field, handwriting recognition improves its accuracy by introducing highly sophisticated algorithms designed to solve this problem.

 What is handwriting recognition?

 Handwriting recognition, also known as handwriting OCR or cursive OCR, is a subfield of OCR technology that translates handwritten letters to corresponding digital text or commands in real-time.
 To perform this task, these systems benefit from pattern matching to identify various styles of handwritten letters.
 Wikipedia defines handwriting recognition as:

 the ability of a computer to receive and interpret intelligible handwritten input from sources such as paper documents, photographs, touch-screens, and other devices.

 By handwriting, we refer to texts that are written in manuscript form and cursive form.
 Texts in manuscript style are easier to recognize as the characters are written separately as block letters.
 However, cursive handwriting involves joined characters as they are written.
 This aspect necessitates handwriting recognition tools to perceive each separate character correctly and identify them accurately.
 Below are the examples of manuscript and cursive writing.

 Handwriting on digital screens can be identified by handwriting recognition tools, as well.
 This kind of handwriting can be tracked as it is written.
 The software can leverage your dynamic motion to provide more accurate results.
 Below you can see an example of digital handwriting recognition, provided by Microsoft Azure Ink Recognizer API.